rockraghumnv/airline/README.md

-GitHub Copilot
-Fetched 2 web pages

-Based on best practices for writing a README file, here is a draft for your Django project:

 Airline Reservation System
 This is a Django-based web application for managing airline reservations.
 It allows users to search for flights, book tickets, and manage their profiles.